jmvrbanac/Specter/docs/writing_tests/index.rst

 Nested Tests
 ~~~~~~~~~~~~~~
 Specter tests utilizes the concept of nested test suites.
 This allows for you to provide a clearer picture of what you are testing within your test suites.
-For those who have used Jasmine or RSpec should be relatively familiar with this concept from their implementation of Describe and Spec.
+For those who have used Jasmine or RSpec should be relatively familiar with this concept from their implementation of Spec.

-Within Specter you can create a nested test description (suite) in the form of a class that inherits from the Describe class.
+Within Specter you can create a nested test description (suite) in the form of a class that inherits from the Spec class.

 :raw-html:`<i>Example:</i>`

 .. code-block:: python

-    from specter import Describe, Spec,
+    from specter import Spec, expect

     class SampleSpec(Spec):

-        class OtherFunctionalityOfSample(Describe):
+        class OtherFunctionalityOfSample(Spec):
-            """ Describe Docstring """
+            """ Docstring goes here """

             def it_should_do_something(self):
                 """ Test Docstring """